Can orthodontic treatment help sleep apnea?

 Second, a rapid palate expander is sometimes used to treat obstructive sleep apnea issues in children.
 The device is affixed to the upper molars by cemented bands or bonding, and it has a portion that bridges across the upper jaw.
 The purpose of a rapid palate expander is to help widen the space in the upper jaw.
 Using temporary anchor devices or TADs Dr. Zaidi can now expand at any age helping open the airway.

 Third, a mandibular advancement splint is a custom-fit brace that changes jaw alignment during sleep.
 The device moves the lower jaw slightly forward and downward.
 The effect of this small movement is a widening of the airway, which reduces the prevalence of obstructive sleep apnea symptoms.

 When a dental appliance for sleep apnea is deemed appropriate by an orthodontist, the appliance will have substantial benefits over a CPAP machine.
 Compared to the machine, braces, aligners, rapid palate expanders, and mandibular advancement splints are smaller, less noticeable, and quieter.
 Sometimes they need to be used with a CPAP machine, but in certain cases, a dental appliance for sleep apnea may eventually eliminate the need for a CPAP machine.

 For other patients, surgery including maxillary or mandibular jaw advancement may be considered.

-Call our orthodontic office today and schedule an exam with Dr. Zaidi to see if orthodontic treatment can help you get a good night’s sleep!
+Call Zaidi Orthodontics, today and schedule an exam with Dr. Zaidi to see if orthodontic treatment can help you get a good night’s sleep!